Naturopathic medicine & nutrition

 We have many articles on the topic of naturopathic medicine and nutrition – including the latest scientific research and treatments:

-By Dr Ardyce Yik, Naturopathic Physician Infertility, or subfertility, is defined as the inability to conceive or carry a baby to term after one year of regular intercourse without birth...
+Infertility or subfertility is defined as an inability to conceive or carry a baby to term after one year of regular intercourse without birth control.
+Common causes of infertility include...

-We asked four IMI Naturopaths for their views on the latest research into belly fat, how to shift it and reverse the pattern of central weight gain.
-The role of...
+We asked four naturopaths at IMI for their views on the latest research into belly fat and how to shift it and reverse the pattern of central weight gain.
+The...

-By Graeme Bradshaw, Naturopath and Homeopath, Founding Director of IMI Mary asked me how she could have developed food intolerances as an adult.
-As she told me about her health...
+Mary asked me how she could have developed food intolerances as an adult.
+But as she told me about her health history, it emerged that as a child she was...